-If you can answer these basic questions, then you are well on your way to beautiful, professional reference citations.
+If you can answer these basic questions, then you’re well on your way to beautiful, professional reference MLA and APA video citations.
 Now, all you need is formatting.

-One of the most common styles used in both high schools and colleges, MLA is a style that makes humanities articles easy to cite.
+Since MLA is one of the most common styles used in both high schools and colleges, you often use it to cite videos.
+Why?
+Because MLA is a style that makes humanities articles easy to cite.
 And there are a lot of videos.
 This is why MLA also breaks down how to cite a video file in the works cited list.
 First, the components:

 - Author, producer, director, etc.

 - Title of the video in italics or quotation marks (This will depend on if the video is considered a film or an episode per MLA style sheet.)